ActualTrash/dvfs_research/README.md

 # DVFS Research

-This repository contains useful scripts and programs used to gather data for our project for UVA's CS 6501/4501: Hardware Security (Spring 2023).
+This repository contains useful scripts and programs used to gather data for our project for UVA's CS 6501/4501: Hardware Security taught by Ashish Venkat (Spring 2023).
+Our group is comprised of Edward Lue, Ratik Mathur, and myself.

 ## What is in this repo